EventStore/documentation/docs/server/v20/server/security/configuration.md

 ./es-gencert-cli create-ca
 ```

-you can customise generated cert by providing following params:
+You can customise generated cert by providing following params:

 | Param | Description |
 | :------------------- | :----- |